Skip to Content

 Method

-1. In a small bowl, combine ¼ cup of the soy sauce, vinegar, sugar, and ¼ cup water.
+1. In a small bowl, combine ¼ cup of the soy sauce, the vinegar, sugar, and ¼ cup water.
+Set aside.

-2. In a large bowl, whisk together the remaining ¼ cup of soy sauce and cornstarch, until smooth.
+2. In a large bowl, whisk together the remaining ¼ cup of soy sauce and the cornstarch until smooth.
 Add the chicken and toss to coat.

-3. Heat 1 tablespoon sesame oil and 1 tablespoon vegetable oil in a large skillet over high heat.
-Once the oil is glistening, working in batches, cook the chicken, stirring, until lightly browned, on both sides, adding the additional vegetable oil as needed, about 8 minutes total per batch.
+3. Heat 1 tablespoon of the sesame oil and 1 tablespoon of the vegetable oil in a large skillet over high heat.
+Once the oil is glistening, working in batches, cook the chicken, stirring, until lightly browned, on both sides, about 8 minutes total per batch.
+Add the remaining vegetable oil as needed.
 Transfer the chicken to a plate.

-4. Add the remaining 1 tablespoon sesame oil in the same skillet over medium heat.
+4. Add the remaining 1 tablespoon sesame oil to the same skillet over medium heat.
 Once the oil is glistening, add the bell peppers and cook, stirring, until they begin to soften, about 4 minutes.
-Add the green onions, cashews, ginger, garlic, and dried chili peppers, cook, stirring, until fragrant, about 2 minutes more.
+Add the green onions, cashews, ginger, garlic, and dried chili peppers and cook, stirring, until fragrant, about 2 more minutes.

 bell peppers, green onions, cashews, ginger, garlic, and dried chili peppers cooking in sesame oil in a skillet

-5. Return the chicken to the skillet, add the sauce and stir to combine.
-Bring the sauce to a simmer, reduce the heat to medium-low and simmer, stirring occasionally, until thickened, about 2-3 minutes.
+5. Return the chicken to the skillet and add the reserved sauce.
+Stir to combine and bring to a simmer.
+Reduce the heat to medium-low and simmer, stirring occasionally, until thickened, 2 to 3 minutes.
 Season to taste with salt.

 Kung Pao Chicken 13